 ACR processed RAW

-Our laboratory resolution chart revealed sharp, distinct line patterns down to about 2,700 lines per picture height in the horizontal direction, and about 2,700 lines per picture height in the vertical direction in JPEGs.
+Our laboratory resolution chart revealed sharp, distinct line patterns down to about 3,400 lines per picture height in the horizontal direction, and about 3,300 lines per picture height in the vertical direction in JPEGs.
 (Some might argue for higher, but aliasing artifacts begin to appear at those resolutions.)
-Complete extinction of the pattern didn't occur before the limits of our chart.
-We were able to extract a little more horizontal resolution with RAW files processed through Adobe Camera Raw 6.7, about 2,900 lines, though resolution in the vertical direction remained about the same.
-We did notice the ACR conversion contained much more color moiré than the in-camera images, so the camera's processing is doing a pretty good job suppressing it.
+Complete extinction of the pattern didn't occur before the 4,000 line limit of our chart.
+We weren't able extract more resolution from RAW files processed through Adobe Camera Raw 6.7, however we did notice the ACR conversion contained much more color moiré than the in-camera images so the camera's processing is doing a pretty good job suppressing it.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.

 Sharpness & Detail

 Excellent detail with only minor edge-enhancement on high-contrast subjects.
 Minimal noise suppression artifacts at base ISO.

 Sharpness.
 The Nikon D800 produced very sharp, detailed images with only minor edge enhancement artifacts visible on high-contrast subjects such as the larger branches and pine cones in the crop above left.
 Elements with fine detail such as the pine needles show very little edge enhancement.
 Excellent results here.
 Edge enhancement creates the illusion of sharpness by enhancing color and tonal differences right at the edge of a rapid transition in color or tone.